RMerl/asuswrt-merlin.ng/README-merlin.txt

 Source code
 -----------
-The buildable source code can be found on Github, at:
+The buildable source code can be found on Github.

+Original branch:
 https://github.com/RMerl/asuswrt-merlin

+New 382 branch:
 https://github.com/RMerl/asuswrt-merlin.382